 It will be a lot better that way.
 I’ve constructed the book so it progressively builds up a broader and broader base of concepts.
 If you jump around, you’ll probably need to backtrack a lot.

-Because the Wolfram Language is a different and higher-level kind of language, that automates away many of the details that programming books about other languages concentrate on.
+Because the Wolfram Language is a different and higher-level kind of language, that automates away many of the details that typical programming books concentrate on.

 Is the Wolfram Language an educational language?